 Universal Studios all but owned the horror film genre throughout the 1930s with their repartee of famous monsters – Dracula, Frankenstein’s Monster, The Wolf Man and The Mummy.
 Those films and characters so resonated with audiences that Universal thrived on new films featuring many of the same slew of monsters throughout the 1940s – sometimes teaming them against each other in new films.
 But while Universal had its built-in audience of horror aficionados, it was producer Val Lewton, working for RKO Radio Pictures, that breathed new life into the horror genre during the war years.

 I wrote an extensive paper some years back on film production during World War II and I thought then, as I do now, that a key mention should be given to Val Lewton for his major contribution to film at that time.
 To me, and perhaps some may disagree, aside from the artistry in the films he produced, Lewton plays the important role of bridging the gap in horror films between Universal’s golden era to the resurgence of the genre under Hammer Studios a decade later.
-While Universal continued to have occasional hits like they did with the films that teamed the comedy duo of Abbott and Costello coupled with their favorite monsters, Lewton’s new take on horror was an important side-step in artistry that advanced the genre.
+While Universal continued to have occasional hits as was the case when they coupled the famous comedy team of Abbott and Costello with their famous monsters, Lewton’s new take on horror was an important side-step in artistry that advanced the genre.
 He was different.